Legb4/HeliX/readme.md

 *(This section remains the same as it describes the client-side interaction)*

 1.  **Access Client:** Open the correct `https://...` URL in your browser (see "Running HeliX").
-2.  **Registration:** Choose a unique temporary ID and click "Register".
+2.  **Registration:** Choose a unique temporary ID (3-30 chars, letters, numbers, -, \_) and click "Register".
 3.  **Main Interface:** Familiarize yourself with the Sidebar, Main Content area, and Status Bar.
 4.  **Share Your ID:** Securely communicate your registered ID to your peer out-of-band.
 5.  **Starting a Chat:** Enter peer's ID in the sidebar, click "Start Chat".
 6.  **Receiving a Chat Request:** Accept or Deny the prompt in the main content area or by clicking the session in the sidebar.
 7.  **Active Chatting:** Type messages in the chat view.
 8.  **Ending a Session:** Click "Disconnect" in the chat header.
+Your peer will be notified.
 9.  **Switching Between Sessions:** Click peer IDs in the sidebar.
 10. **Understanding Info Panes:** Read messages about errors, denials, or timeouts.